 The Non-Executive of Gold Standard Ventures is Exercising Options

-Today it was reported that the Non-Executive of Gold Standard Ventures (GSV), Robert John Mcleod, exercised options to sell 20,000 GSV shares for a total transaction value of $19.4K.
+Today it was reported that the Non-Executive of Gold Standard Ventures (GSV), Jamie Strauss, exercised options to sell 196,983 GSV shares for a total transaction value of $184.3K.

+This is Strauss’ first transaction since reporting a Buy transaction on TSE:ALS back in May 2019 In addition to Jamie Strauss, one other GSV executive reported Sell trades in the last month.

 See today’s analyst top recommended stocks >>